 Having recently decided at SolveQ to expand our impact on the logistics industry, I took part in a number of events to dig deeper into their problems and needs, and met with the principal stakeholders and influencers of this rapidly-changing market.

-In January 2020, I visited Los Angeles and San Francisco, and met with owners and decision-makers from several businesses specializing in transportation.
-In March, I then headed to the Logistics CIO Europe Forum in Amsterdam, where I had the chance to meet stakeholders from logistics companies spanning the entire market – freight forwarding, transportation and general service providers such as Maersk, UPS, DSV Panalpina, Gebruder Weiss, JF Hilldebrand, Greencarrier, Lufthansa Cargo and Senator, to name a few.
+In January 2020, I visited Los Angeles and San Francisco, and met with owners and decision-makers from several transportation businesses.
+Then I headed to the Logistics CIO Europe Forum in Amsterdam, where I had the chance to meet stakeholders from logistics companies spanning the entire market.
+These companies specialized in freight forwarding, transportation and general service providing.
+I’ve met people from Maersk, UPS, DSV Panalpina, Gebruder Weiss, JF Hilldebrand, Greencarrier, Lufthansa Cargo and Senator, to name a few.

-In this article, I’d like to quickly share my thoughts on what I learned, and where the next opportunities for this market may be.
-We will be publishing additional, in-depth articles about each section further down the line; don’t forget to subscribe if you’re interested in these topics!
+In this article, I’m sharing my thoughts on what I’ve learned, and where next opportunities for the market may lie.
+We will be publishing additional, in-depth articles about each section further down the line.

 The impact of startups